-Freier also pointed out the other difference between the Clubhouse and most other social apps like Houseparty, is that Clubhouse doesn’t require you to have a previous connection with the individual you are trying to jump the same room with.
+Freier also pointed out that the other difference between the Clubhouse and most other social apps like Houseparty, is that Clubhouse doesn’t require you to have a previous connection with the individual you are trying to jump into the same room with.

 Clubhouse Financial Statistics